Can I Be Allergic to Weed?

 Source: Reader’s Digest

 If you think you’re allergic to weed, you ought to make an appointment with an allergy specialist.
 Should the doctor confirm your fears, the best thing you can do to yourself is, unfortunately, avoid the allergen.
-Other pollen allergies can be treated and eventually overcome by strengthening your immune system with a series of inoculations.
-But there is no allergy shot for weed yet.

 Is It Weed, Though?